-Anatolian Shepherds are alert, observant, and intelligent dogs.
+Kangals (or Anatolian Shepherds) are alert, observant, and intelligent dogs.
 They are protective & possessive towards their families and territory.
 Care should be taken when friends visit!
 Careful bonding with the owner is necessary in puppyhood, in order to control a large dog when it is grown.
 This breed will not suit a meek, unassertive owner!
 The dog must not take charge of the owner!

-Anatolians excel at guarding flocks, and if they are to be used for this, they should not be treated as pets, but should live outside in all weathers with the flock, from a puppy.
-Thus the dog adopts the sheep as its family that it has to protect.
+These dogs excel at guarding flocks, and if they are to be used for this, they should not be treated as pets, but should live outside in all weathers with the flock, from a puppy.
+Thus the dog adopts the sheep or goats as its family that it has to protect.
 One dog can protect a large flock of sheep.

 If they are pets, then a big, secure yard is needed, and they should be taken for walks or runs every day.

 All colour patterns and markings are acceptable, but the usual colors are fawn with a black mask, pinto, white, and brindle.
 The dogs have black lips, a black or brown nose and muzzle.
 The almond shaped brown eyes may be outlined with black or brown.

 The head is big & broad.
 Ears normally hang down, but stand up when listening.
 The neck is thick & powerful.

 Kangals / Anatolians have a solid robust neck, and Their legs are long and straight with muscular paws.
 Their tail hangs low and has a slight curl at the bottom.